 Indeed, the needs of this dog are:

-• Movement, so dog fitness and dog games are ideal daily practices.
+• Activities such as dog fitness and games are ideal daily practices.

 • Companionship: if neglected or isolated, he tends to get sad and express his displeasure by showing offence.